nadyka/Web-scraping-jobs/NTAI_project_steps.md

 TODO: add other people from the AI-powered training group.

+TODO: Fix error: when pressing
+    route: http://127.0.0.1:5000/add shows error on page:
+    Internal Server Error
+    The server encountered an internal error and was unable to complete your request.
+Either the server is overloaded or there is an error in the application.

+TODO: Do not delete jobs from the jobs table before every run.
+TODO: Verify if a job has already been added to the jobs table and keep it.
+Only add new jobs, do not delete existing ones.

+TODO: add logging to scraping_jobs.py and app.py
+#### {Phind Prompt} It looks like data are not being retrieved by the scraper, because the db.sqlite database is empty, and the jobs.csv file and other files are not being created.
+We need to add Python logging, or turn on Flask logging if it is already available (please advise).
+The entire application (app.py, scraping_jobs.py, etc) must log to a file named "run_log_{datetime}.log" so that we can check all operations as they happen, and persist them for each run.
+Please add complete logging statements to the app.py file and the scraping_jobs.py file.
+Please add complete logging statements for every CRUD operation, e.g., where any data files or objects are created, read, updated, or deleted, and every other operation.
+We need to be able to analyze the run_log to see what actually happens when the program runs.

+TODO: {Phind Prompt}:
+#### Please try again, but this time read the docstrings or in-line comments of each function or CRUD operation and then provide appropriate entry and exit logging statements with targeted logging message for each specific function or data object CRUD operation.
+DO THIS FOR THE ENTIRE FILE, NOT JUST THE SCRAPING FUNCTIONS.
+Please rewrite the complete file, and do not just show examples.
+I want a complete file that I can test immediately.

+TODO: The file requests headers file "data\jobs_parameters_user_request.json" is not being created properly on line 187 of app.py.

 ## Using git and Github for Collaboration and Source Control:
 - 1. Create a new repository on GitHub by forking the original repository.